Verification vs Validation in Embedded Software

 “Validation is the process of determining that the software requirements are correct and complete.
 DO-178C does not provide guidance for software validation testing because it is reasoned that software that is verified to be correct should, in theory, have no validation problems during software integration testing, unless the software requirements are incomplete or incorrect.“ – Certification of Safety-Critical Software Under DO-178C and DO-278A, Stephen A. Jacklin, NASA Ames Research Center

-Although I think Boehm’s definition corresponds to the more common usage of the terms, there are likely people who might consider unit and integration testing as verification steps rather than validation.
+Although I think Boehm’s definition corresponds to the more common usage of the terms, there are likely people who might consider unit and software integration testing as verification steps rather than validation.

 In many embedded software organizations, the implementation of a fully Agile process isn’t compatible with the restrictions that industry safety and security standards place on them.
 Artifacts, code, test results, and documentation often have required and set delivery dates.
 Progress is based on these deliverables (milestones).